Ezequiel Tovar Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in the league with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.6 K/9, the third-worst in MLB.

-- The Guardians allow the ninth-fewest home runs in baseball (22 total, one per game).
+- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (23 total, one per game).

-- The Guardians will look to Battenfield (0-1) in his third start of the season.

-- His last time out came out of the bullpen on Monday when the righty tossed 2/3 innings against the Colorado Rockies while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.